April The Giraffe Updates: Animal Adventure Park Giraffe Cam To Get New Enrichment Item, More Yard Time Today

 Another day and another new set of April the Giraffe updates has come and gone, and April has yet to give birth.
-But as Animal Adventure Park has told giraffe cam viewers, it’s all a matter of patience as the popular giraffe continues to show all the key signs that labor is imminent.
+But as Animal Adventure Park has told giraffe cam viewers, it’s all a matter of patience, as the viral giraffe continues to show all the key signs that labor is imminent.

 Last night’s April the Giraffe update saw Animal Adventure Park’s famous giraffe carrying a “great demeanor” as owner Jordan Patch and other park employees cleaned her barn.
 With her belly big, her udders full, and discharge light, April appears to be in good shape, and as of last night, she was looking forward to more yard time outside.